th2-net/th2-docs/content/versions/1-5-4/cookbook/chain-verification.md

 Similarly, **check1** begins verification at `checkpoint2` and verifies the expected message 7 and message 8.
 The user is informed about the successful verification for each order.

-However,the message 6 was not identified.
-The message 6 is a response from the system that was not expected by the user and therefore was not identified by the first `CheckSequenceRuleRequest`.
-Moreover, because **check1** identifies the message 6 as `checkpoint2` it was not checked by the second `CheckSequenceRuleRequest`.
+However, message 6 was not identified.
+Message 6 is a response from the system that was not expected by the user and therefore was not identified by the first `CheckSequenceRuleRequest`.
+Moreover, because **check1** identifies message 6 as `checkpoint2` it was not checked by the second `CheckSequenceRuleRequest`.

 Therefore, the message 6 is what is known as an **extra message**.
 Identification of the extra messages is important as their prescence can indicate a prevailing issue in the system under test.